-Eliciting the sense of presence, a state wherein users feel as though they are physically located in a another world [10], remains a fundamental challenge in virtual reality (VR).
-One way to create the illusion of presence is to induce feelings of virtual embodiment; that is, the feeling of selfrepresentation by an avatar [15].
+Eliciting the sense of presence, a state wherein users feel as though they are physically located in a another world [19], remains a fundamental challenge in virtual reality (VR).
+One way to create the illusion of presence is to induce feelings of virtual embodiment; that is, the feeling of selfrepresentation by an avatar [28, 27].
 Our work explores how various attributes of the avatar hand influences the user's perception of embodiment.
-According to Kilteni et al., virtual embodiment is "the sense that emerges when B's properties are processed as if they were the properties of one's own biological body" [7].
+According to Kilteni et al., virtual embodiment is "the sense that emerges when B's properties are processed as if they were the properties of one's own biological body" [16].
 Kileni's conception of virtual embodiment consists of three components- namely, self-location, where one feels co-located with the avatar; ownership, which refers to a sense of possession for the avatar and self-attribution toward its experienced sensations; and finally, agency, the perception of being the source of the avatar's actions.
 Some of the more difficult aspects of replicating human hands are its motion and appearance.
-Comprised of twentyseven degrees of freedom, hands are one of the most expressive parts of the body, making the task of tracking and animating them an arduous process.
-Presently, motion tracking technologies face limitations in terms of their cost, complexity and accuracy.
-In light of this, some VR technologies limit its tracking capabilities which thereby constrain the avatar hand to a fixed number of gestures.
-Analogously, creating avatar hands that can look completely realistic is stymied by the current limitations in computer graphics technologies.
+Comprised of twenty-seven degrees of freedom, hands are one of the most expressive parts of the body, making the task of tracking and animating them an arduous process.
+Presently, motion tracking technologies face impediments due to their cost, complexity and accuracy; and likewise, photo-realistic avatar hand rendering is stymied by the limitations of computer graphics capabilities.
 With the growing pervasion of VR, it is imperative to understand how appearance fidelity and mobility might interplay with one another, to guide designers in creating more immersive and engaging environments.
-This paper reports the results of a user study that sought to investigate this very question.
-By altering the appearance and degrees of freedom of avatar hands presented to users of a VR environment, the study aimed to address the following: (1) Given limited tracking capabilities, should hand appearance actually be lower fidelity, to match the expectations set by low mobility?
+This paper reports the results of a user study that sought to investigate the following questions: (1) Given limited tracking capabilities, should hand appearance actually be lower fidelity, to match the expectations set by low mobility?
 Or can improved visual fidelity compensate for poorer tracking?
 (2) Does appearance or mobility have a greater bearing on engendering the sense of embodiment?